tolitius/cprop/README.md

 ## Merging with env file

-`.env` files are very common in many software communities (devops, python, ruby, heroku, docker, etc.)<br/>
+`.env` files are common in devops and other software communities: python, ruby, heroku, docker, etc.<br/>
 the content of an `.env` file is a list of environment variables

 the following syntax rules apply to the .env file: